International Advisory Committee

 UNSW-GWI receives advice from an international panel of renowned global water experts, spanning many sectors and geographies.
 The International Advisory Committee is comprised of:

-Richard has responsibility for international engagement on water matters including China, India, Indonesia and the United States in addition to national water policy matters.
+Richard currently has responsibility for delivery of a number of major Commonwealth-funded water infrastructure projects in North Queensland.
+This follows more than a decade of being responsible in the Commonwealth for international engagement on water matters including formal MoU’s with China, India, Indonesia and the United States, in addition to national water policy matters.
 Richard holds a B.Sc.(Hons) and Sc. from the University of NSW.

 David Molden, Director General, International Centre for Integrated Mountain Development (ICIMOD)